jnunyez/synchronization/README.md

 ### Instantiate StsConfig CR

-Create a StsConfig CR object to provision the desired Telecom PTP profile [T-GM.8275.1][13] focused on phase/timing synchronization with full support from the network.
+Create a StsConfig CR object to provision the desired Telecom PTP profile [T-GM.8275.1][13] focused on phase/timing synchronization with full timing support from the network.
-Note that by means of `nodeSelector` we are explicitly constrainig the nodes in the cluster where to provision the Telecom PTP profile to those nodes with `sts.silicom.com/config=gm-1`.
+Note in the StsConfig below the field `nodeSelector` to constrain the nodes in the cluster where to provision the Telecom PTP profile to those nodes labelled with `sts.silicom.com/config=gm-1`.

 ```yaml
 # cat <<EOF | oc apply -f -